papicella/springsecurity-cf-cups/README.md

 ```

 - Push the application to PCF , notice how the manifest.yml is using the name of the CUPS service to bind
 to.
-The name matcahes the CUPS command above
+The name matches the CUPS command above

 manifest.yml